FabianMaeurer/TensorCategories.jl/docs/src/Representations.md

 # Representations

-We provide a simple abstract type hirarchy for representation categories:
+We provide a simple abstract type hierarchy for representation categories:

 ```
 abstract type RepresentationCategory <:Category